-Finding good people to work with can make a big difference (and by "good" I don't mean only in terms of being a good scientist, but also in terms of having similar philosophies to yours and who are supportive and encourage you to develop and follow your own ideas).
+Finding good people to work with can make a big difference.
+By "good" I don't mean only in terms of being a good scientist, but also in terms of having similar philosophies to yours and who are supportive and encourage you to develop and follow your own ideas.
 I've been lucky to work with some really excellent scientists and mentors; some of the best mentors I had in graduate school were other graduate students.

-I'd encourage them to follow their interests both within and outside of school, and not to be shy about seeking out answers to questions from teachers and others in the community, for example at science museums, nearby colleges and universities, or even remotely through websites, blogs, email, etc. -- most scientists really enjoy talking about their research!
+I'd encourage them to follow their interests both within and outside of school, and not to be shy about seeking out answers to questions from teachers and others in the community, for example at science museums, nearby colleges and universities, or even remotely through websites, blogs, and email.
+Most scientists really enjoy talking about their research!
 Also, keep persevering even when things get difficult or you question yourself.
 Hard work and dedication make a huge difference.

 What do you do for fun?

 I row competitively with the Baltimore Rowing Club and I weight train, which takes up much of the rest of my time.
-When I lived in Tucson, Ariz., I was fortunate enough to get to play Taiko (Japanese drumming) with the drumming ensemble Odaiko Sonora.
-My preference for team-oriented extracurricular activities may also explain why I enjoy working in teams on missions, research projects, etc.
+When I lived in Tucson, Arizona, I was fortunate enough to get to play Taiko (Japanese drumming) with the drumming ensemble Odaiko Sonora.
+My preference for team-oriented extracurricular activities may also explain why I enjoy working in teams on missions and research projects.

-My favorite activity is hanging out with my family (lots of nieces, nephews, cousins, etc.) and I try to visit them as often as possible.
-I also like to ski, read, travel, cook, and a bunch of other things I rarely have time for -- I'm not terribly good at achieving a work-life balance, but I have found that having connections and commitments outside of work makes a big and very positive difference.
-For me, it's especially helpful to regain an external perspective or even an escape when I've been beating my head against the wall on one project or another for too long.
+My favorite activity is hanging out with my family – lots of nieces, nephews, and cousins.
+I try to visit them as often as possible.
+I also like to ski, read, travel, cook, and a bunch of other things I rarely have time for.
+I'm not terribly good at achieving a work-life balance, but I have found that having connections and commitments outside of work makes a big and very positive difference.
+For me, it's especially helpful to regain an external perspective – or even an escape – when I've been beating my head against the wall on one project or another for too long.